 - New potatoes – if you can find the mini ones, those will save you time, if not, just cut them into smaller pieces.

 - Herbs – fresh are the best, but you can use dried if not available.
 Substitute a teaspoon of dried for a tablespoon of fresh.
-For this dish, I like to cook the potatoes with rosemary and thyme and then add some fresh tarragon and dill after they’ve cooked.
+For this dish, I like to cook the potatoes with rosemary and thyme and then add some fresh tarragon and chives after they’ve cooked.

 How to make Potatoes and Onions in the Oven

-Step 1:
+Step 1: Add herbs and onions

-Step 2:
+Step 2: Add potatoes

-Cut miniature new potatoes in half or if using regular size new potatoes, cut them into small one inch pieces.
-Toss the cut potatoes with oil and salt and place them cut side down on the onions.
 The onion flavor seeps into the potatoes as they bake and both become crispy brown.
 Don’t worry if the onions get black they’re still great.

-Step 3:
+Step 3: Bake

 Remove from the oven and toss in fresh tarragon and chives for even more flavor.
 Great for a fancier dinner served with chicken and dates or casual with smash burgers.
-If you don’t have fresh herbs, substitute dry, use a teaspoon of dried herbs for a tablespoon of fresh.

 This is such a simple side that goes well with anything you are fixing or have picked up for dinner.
 Just keep some potatoes on hand in your pantry.
 They will last about 2-3 weeks at room temperature and if you have a cool place to store them, they can last up to several months.